No 56 Course, 2 Service Flying Training School, Brize Norton, Oxfordshire, 13th November 1940 to 31st March 1941.

 56.12.
 CADET G E Abecassis (1169816 to 115865, Commissioned 18th December 1941) Squadron Leader George Edgar Abecassis was captured on 7th October 1944, aged 31, whilst flying Stirling Stirling LK238 MA-X (Also reported wearing the Squadron ID MA-Y when lost) with 161 Squadron.
 A Motor Engineer, he was living at Abbey Lodge, Ashley Park Avenue, Walton-on-Thames, Surrey.
 Promoted to FO on 1st October 1942, FL 18th December 1943, MiD 14th January 1944 and he was awarded the DFC on 23rd March 1945, for services whilst flying with 161 Squadron.
 His promotion to SL is not documented.
 He remained in the RAF after the war, retiring from the service on 13th February 1953.

-The crew of 7 consisted of SL George Edgar Abecassis, PO L N Flower, FL Robert (but known as Richard) Richard Gee, PO Ross Ferrier Philp, FO Ken G Walker, PO Patrick (Paddy) Joseph Moloney and FO Samuel Connor Woodham.
+The crew of 7 consisted of SL George Edgar Abecassis, PO L N Flower, FL Robert (but known as Richard or Dick) Richard Gee, PO Ross Ferrier Philp, FO Ken G Walker, PO Patrick (Paddy) Joseph Moloney and FO Samuel Connor Woodham.

 56.13.
 CADET K W Davies